THE GLORIOUS

 the 20th century with the rise of source criticism.
 The source

-argued that the similaritie of the synoptics were so great that they
+argued that the similarities of the synoptics were so great

-The verbal similarites of so many passages make it clear that someone
+The verbal similarities of so many passages make it clear that

 was copying someone else.
 But who copied from